How Currency Gets into Circulation and What Happens to it

 Federal Reserve Notes VS. United States Notes.
 Once you get over the shock, it makes sense.
 The Federal Reserve notes (paper currency). and electronic reserves (electronic forms of reserves, of which there is more) are our nation’s currency.

 The Modern Debt-Backed, not Gold-Backed, Economy: Currency is backed by debt, or backed by securities held by the Fed (mostly treasury bonds; but some gold and some other specific securities too).
 This isn’t suspicious; it is a necessary evolution of banking.
-The securities are “the new gold standard” as they represent an IOU from the United States, and thus “have value” in this respect (their value being “the faith and credit” of the U.S. and its expected ability to repay with interest).
+The securities are “the new gold standard” as they represent IOUs from the United States, and thus “have value” in this respect (their value being “the faith and credit” of the U.S. and its expected ability to repay with interest).
 The Great Depression occurred when people made a run on the banks; we never want that to happen again and post-2007 regulations have helped ensure that.
-The value of the securities held by Fed, and thus the value of U.S. currency, is retained through the general health of America and through a system of checks and balances which prevent the Congress, Treasury, or Fed from easily inflating the economy.
+The value of the securities held by Fed, and thus the value of U.S. currency, is retained through the general health of America and through a system of checks and balances which prevent the Congress, Executive, Private Banks, Treasury, or Fed from easily inflating the economy.
 See: Is U.S. currency still backed by gold?

 TIP: See the History of the Federal Reserve to learn about the evolution of the economy to understand why the system of checks and balances is vital despite its oddities.